 Certification options also exist for specialty practice areas of the law.
 For example, the National Board of Legal Specialty Certification offers board certified designations for trial, criminal, social security disability and family law.

 Legal Counsel Career Outlook

-PayScale.com listed a median annual salary of $103,566 for lawyers, including legal counsel positions, as of 2016.
-The total wage range for most professionals working in this field was between $63,327 and over $171,464 per year, the site indicated.
-The U.S. Bureau of Labor Statistics (BLS) predicts that employment of lawyers of all kinds will increase by 6% from 2014-2024, a rate that is about average as compared to projected rates for all jobs.
+PayScale.com listed a median annual salary of $118,450 for lawyers, including legal counsel positions, as of 2021.
+The total wage range for most professionals working in this field was between $72,000 and over $182,000 per year, the site indicated.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment of lawyers of all kinds will increase as fast as the national average through 2029.